 First-Year Head Coaches

 The 2023 NFL season will feature three first-time head coaches on the sidelines.
-It’s too early to judge them just yet, so we’ll list them alphabetically rather than rank the trifecta.
+It’s too early to judge them, so we’ll list them alphabetically rather than rank the trifecta.

 Jonathan Gannon, Arizona Cardinals